This post may contain affiliate links. Please see disclosure form more information.

 I know it’s not a healthy salad recipe, but hey, it does have fruit!
 And besides, I’m a sucker for vintage recipes — when you make them and taste them, it’s like stepping back in time.
 Who’s with me on that?!

-I hope you enjoy it as much as we did.
+I hope you enjoy it as much as we do.
 And if you grew up with this retro salad, let me know.
+Sign up for the weekly newsletter to receive more free recipes by email.

 Happy Cooking,